zxfae/git_commit_counter/README.md

 Output: ❌ Error: Git error: Not inside a Git repository

-Corrupted Counter File:If the counter file contains invalid data, gm show reports a parse error, and gm sync can fix it by rebuilding counts from the Git history.
+Corrupted Counter File:If the counter file contains invalid data, gm show reports a parse error, and gm sync or gm reset can fix it.

 Fixing Historical Commits